ofenerci/light8080/readme.txt

 asm\hexconv.pl                          Intel HEX to VHDL converter asm\tasmtb.bat                          BATCH script to build the test benches asm\readme.txt                          How to assemble the sources

+verilog\rtl\                                contains the Verilog files of the light8080 CPU and SOC verilog\bench\                          Verilog light8080 SOC testbench verilog\sim\icarus                      files used for Verilog simulation using Icaru Verilog verilog\syn\altera_c2                   Altera Quartus project file ucing Cyclone II FPGA verilog\syn\xilinx_s3                   Xilinx ISE project file ucing Spartan 3 FPGA

+c\                                      Hello World Small-C light8080 SOC sample

+tools\c80\                              C80 compiler and AS80 assembler tools used to compile
+                                        the C example program.
+The c80.exe executable was compiled using tcc (Tiny C Compiler).

+tools\ihex2vlog\                        Intel HEX to Verilog tool used to generate the Verilog
+                                        program & RAM memory file used by the verilog SOC.
+                                        The ihex2vlog.exe executable was compiled using tcc (Tiny C Compiler).